kateXYZ247/the-love-team-project/README.md

-### Make sure the following codes are in the application-test.properties,
+### Make sure the following codes are in the application-test.properties
 ```
 #Mail
 spring.mail.protocol=smtp